-'''

-pragma Annotate (IDENTIFIER {, ARG});
+pragma Annotate (IDENTIFIER [,IDENTIFIER] {, ARG});

 ARG ::= NAME | EXPRESSION

-'''

 This pragma is used to annotate programs. identifier identifies the type of annotation.
 GNAT verifies that it is an identifier, but does not otherwise analyze it.
-The arg argument can be either a string literal or an expression.
-String literals are assumed to be of type Standard.String.
-Names of entities are simply analyzed as entity names.
-All other expressions are analyzed as expressions, and must be unambiguous.
+The second optional identifier is also left unanalyzed, and by convention is used to control the action of the tool to which the annotation is addressed.
+The remaining arg arguments can be either string literals or more generally expressions.
+String literals are assumed to be either of type Standard.String or else Wide_String or Wide_Wide_String depending on the character literals they contain.
+All other kinds of arguments are analyzed as expressions, and must be unambiguous.